11th October 2023

 - Photo(s) showing the problem

-If you'd like to tell us about an issue please click on one of the boxes below:
+If you'd like to tell us about an issue with an overgrown hedge, shrub of vegetation that is on private land, that is encroaching onto the highway or footpath, please click on the button below:

 Overgrown council vegetation